senzing-garage/sz-sdk-python-core/Migration.md

 ## "With Info" Moves From Method to Flag {#with-info}

-The SDK provides "with info" methods to request a response for methods that perform entity resolution actions, such as adding, deleting, processing, and reevaluating.
+The version 3.x SDK provides "with info" methods to request a response for methods that perform entity resolution actions, such as adding, deleting, processing, and reevaluating.
 In the version 3.x SDK, for example, `addRecord` is used to add a record:

 ```python
 g2_engine.addRecord("TEST", "78720B", record_json_str)